 Clean and slice the onion, celery, and carrots.

-Place the veggies on the bottom of the roasting pan and then place the turkey on top of the veggies if you are going to be stuffing the turkey.
+If you are going to stuff the turkey, place the veggies on the bottom of the roasting pan and then the turkey on top of the veggies.

 If you are not stuffing the turkey add the veggies into the cavity of the turkey.

-Using your hands, rub the full stick of butter all over the turkey.
+Rub the full stick of butter all over the turkey using your hands.

 Place the turkey in the roasting pan onto a baking sheet and then place into the oven.